iotdomain/iotdomain-standard/iotconnect-standard.md

 # Signing Messages Using JWS

 Messages can be sent unsigned using plain text JSON and signed using flattened or compact JWS JSON serialization.
-It is still possible to publish plain text JSON messages but these messages MUST be discarded by all publishers that have joined the secured zone.
+It is still possible to publish plain text JSON messages but these messages MUST be discarded by all publishers that have joined the secured domain.

 ## Plain text JSON - unsigned messages